 Diving is mostly in the southern part, because here the drop-off edge is only between 25 and 30 meters and then later goes down to 50 meters.
 In the rest of the reef it's a steep descent from now on down to depths of 300 meters.

 But finally we come to the colorful part of the explanations: in the "amphitheater", a sandy depression, we meet with a little luck scalloped hammerhead sharks, at the sight of which we are really speechless.
 The whitetip reef sharks, which are "sweet" in contrast to their counterparts, also grant us an audience here from time to time.
 It is not for nothing that this sandy depression is also called "Sharkpool".
 And the grass sticking out of the sand are usually red sea garden eels, the other highlights besides fire corals and gorgonians.

-- Cable and drums: To the west of the amphitheatre, the current has done its work, washing up drums and cables which the ocean and its inhabitants have in the meantime made their own.
-The scattered pieces of metal to be found here are fragments of an old lighthouse.
+- Cables and barrels: West of the amphitheater, the current has done the rest, washing up wreckage such as barrels and cables, which the ocean and its inhabitants have now made their own.
+The metal struts to be discovered here are fragments of the old lighthouse.

 - Barrels: East of the amphitheater, we find huge sunken buoys that are readily used by smaller fish to play hide-and-seek.